Use AlphaFold2

 Advanced Settings

-A template is an optional input structures that should be similar, but different to the structure you are trying to predict.
-AlphaFold2 uses templates as a sort of "guide" to help it improve its prediction.
-Using the "none" option will result in no template being used, the "pdb70" option results in a similar structure from the pdb70 being used.
-Note if you upload a custom template then your selection here will be ignored.
-Warning: We query a 3rd party service to perform template searches, if you do not wish to share your sequence do not enable this option.
+A template is an optional input structure that should be similar—but not identical—to the structure you are trying to predict.
+AlphaFold2 uses templates as a guide to improve predictions.
+Selecting "none" disables templates; selecting "pdb70" pulls a similar structure from pdb70.
+If you upload a custom template, this selection is ignored.
+Warning: We query a 3rd party service to perform template searches; if you do not wish to share your sequence, do not enable this option.

 Choose the MSA database you want to use.
 Selecting "single_sequence" will result in the MSA containing only your target sequence.
 Note if you upload a custom MSA then your selection here will be ignored.
 In most cases mmseqs2_uniref_env tends to produce the best results.
 Warning: We query a 3rd party service to perform sequence searches, if you do not wish to share your sequence set this to "single_sequence".